St Joseph’s College, Reading

 Good for: Free thinkers.
 St Joseph’s College puts a massive emphasis on getting the boys and girls ready for the world, creating independent, caring, well-rounded individuals.
 You won’t find these kids following the herd.
 They’re taught to find their own path and that the measure of success is in their own fulfilment.

-Not for: If you’re looking for an academic hot house, stonking acreage, or boarding option, then St Joseph’s isn’t the place for you.
+Not for: If you’re looking for an academic hot house, stonking acreage, or boarding options, then St Joseph’s isn’t the place for you.